Price: $50.00 (Non-refundable)

 PART II: Sight Translation (Civil)

-Civil law cases often present specific challenges to the court interpreter given the highly formal register contained therein.
+Civil law cases often present specific challenges to the court interpreter given the highly formal register.
 In order to properly and concisely sight translate documents used in civil court proceedings and depositions, interpreters must become familiar with formulaic legal language.

 - Sight Translation technique – Formulaic Language and Civil Terminology.

-- Intense practice with authentic court documents adapted from actual cases.
+- Intense practice with materials adapted from real cases.

 Interpreters are constantly faced with challenging moments while fulfilling their duties due to the interpreter’s lack of understanding of the legal concepts and terminology.
 This course seeks to demystify these challenging topics.